 specialising in beef, goat, lamb and veal.
 Note the whole goat above.

 Just next door, I was surprised to find Jixiang Sushi – though perhaps not that surprising, since sushi has become very popular everywhere.
 There are quite strong ties between Spain and Japan, since both countries are great fish lovers.
-Most people don’t realise that Iberian Jesuits took tempura (the name comes from Latin and relates to fasting) to Japan in the 16th century and that the Japanese come to buy the finest bluefin tuna from the South – the fish are caught (using a 3,000 year old method) when they enter the Mediterranean to spawn.
+Most people don’t realise that Iberian Jesuits took tempura (the name comes from Latin and relates to fasting) to Japan in the 16th century and that the Japanese come to buy the finest bluefin tuna from the South of Spain – the fish are caught (using a 3,000 year old method) when they enter the Mediterranean to spawn.

 At the bottom of the market (it’s on a hill) I discovered a fabulous fish stall – Joan Noi.